DanielMartinAlarcon/DanielMartinAlarcon.github.io/_posts/2019-6-8-reproducible-science.md

 Moreover, peole have made versions of this package for different niche applications, and I found a really useful one for Luigi workflows: [Cookiecutter Data Science with Luigi](https://github.com/ffmmjj/luigi_data_science_project_cookiecutter).
 The nice thing about this version is that it comes with:

 1. A script `final.py` with a Luigi task `FinalTask` that you will populate with dependencies to all the other tasks in your project.
-2. A [GNU Make](https://www.gnu.org/software/make/) Makefile with a couple of commands that check your programming environment, clean up data, or execute `FinalTask`.
+2. A [GNU Make](https://www.gnu.org/software/make/) `Makefile` with a couple of commands that check your programming environment, clean up data, or execute `FinalTask`.

 The upshot of this arrangement is that, once everything is in place and you're in the root folder of your Docker container, you can type `make data` into the terminal and Luigi will run all the tasks that haven't been run yet.
-One command to re-create any parts that are missing or the entire project.
+One command is all you need to re-create any parts that are missing, or even the entire project.
 (There's also `make data_clean` to remove all the stuff you just created, and both can be customized).

 I adapted the Cookiecutter folder structure to include a folder for Docker operations and to remove stuff that I wasn't using, and wound up with this: